The information on this page is for families in England only.

 Some young people may have a break in their education.
 This may happen, for example, if it takes a long time to find a suitable college, if they change their mind about a course, or if they become ill.

-In such situations the EHC plan should continue.
+In such situations the Education, Health and Care (EHC) plan should continue.
 It should not be ended unless a review has been carried out and it is clear that the young person does not want to return to education.

 Read our information about education in Wales.